Hannes Kilian: Life

 Kilian was born in Bodman-Ludwigshafen, After attending grammar school (1921-1926) and the Spoersche Handelsschule (1926-1928) in Überlingen, Kilian trained as a photographer during a three-year apprenticeship in Kreuzlingen, Switzerland.
 He was then employed by the Grau photography company in Lucerne from 1931 to 1933.
 During the economic crisis, he lost his work permit for Switzerland and returned to Germany.

 In view of the National Socialists' seizure of power, he emigrated to Naples.
 In 1936, he moved to Paris.
 With his work permit revoked, he returned to Stuttgart in 1938 and worked as a photojournalist.
 In 1941, he was drafted into the Wehrmacht as a war correspondent and deployed in the Russian campaign.
 After the end of the war, he worked again as a freelance photojournalist.

 Kilian died in Wäschenbeuren at the age of 90.
-His estate has been in the Haus der Geschichte Baden-Württemberg since 2001.
+A part of his estate has been in the Haus der Geschichte Baden-Württemberg since 2001.